 If you're interested in pursuing a career in customer service, explore our current job opportunities in Customer Service.

-One of the main advantages of living and working in Offaly is its affordable cost of living, which is lower than in many other parts of Ireland making it an attractive option for many people looking for employment.
-Located in the center of Ireland, it makes an excellent location for travel to other parts of the country.
-It's just a short drive to Dublin, Galway, and other major cities, and is well-connected to the rest of the country via public transportation.
+Waterford offers a lower cost of living compared to larger cities in Ireland, and its location makes it convenient for travel to other parts of the country.
+It's just a short drive to Dublin, Cork, and Kilkenny, and it is well-connected to the rest of the country via public transportation.

-If you're pursuing a career in Offaly, search our current jobs.
+If you're interested in pursuing a career in Waterford, why not take a look at our current jobs.